-Create J-Defines Using Power Defines
+Create J-Defines Using the Power Define

 You can use Power Define commands from a Case CATalyst Power Define dictionary loaded onto the Luminex, in lieu of Spell Mode, to create J-Defines.
-The Power Define dictionary allows the use of your customized entries to fingerspell, write format commands and navigate within the J-Define feature.
-When you load your Case CATalyst Power Define dictionary onto your Luminex, the Spell Mode feature is disabled and the Power Define dictionary takes the highest priority over other dictionaries in the J-Define feature.
+The Power Define dictionary allows the use of your customized dictionary entries to fingerspell, write format commands and navigate within the J-Define feature.
+When you load your Case CATalyst Power Define dictionary onto your Luminex, the Spell Mode feature is disabled and the Power Define dictionary takes the highest priority over other dictionaries only in the J-Define feature.
 If you are using Case CATalyst V13 or higher when writing realtime via micro USB connection, the definition is sent to the global table of the Case CATalyst realtime file.

 When creating a J-Define, the Power Define dictionary loads into the dictionary priority list but does not display in the list of Job Dictionaries.
 A Power Define entry takes priority if it conflicts with another dictionary entry.
-When finished creating J-Defines, the Power Define dictionary is removed from the dictionary priority list.
+When finished creating J-Defines, the Power Define dictionary is removed from the dictionary priority list and is not used for realtime translation.

-Since the Spell Mode feature is disabled, you may want to put specific format symbols definitions in your Case CATalyst Power Define dictionary to use with the J-Define feature.
-For example, you use the Colloquy format symbol in your J-defines for speaker identifications.
-In your Power Define dictionary, you insert an entry using the steno, KOL, with the <Colloquy> format symbol entered in the Text of the definition.
+Since the Spell Mode feature is disabled and it contains alphabetical characters, numbers and format symbols, you may want to put specific format symbols definitions in your Case CATalyst Power Define dictionary to use with the J-Define feature.
+For example, let's say you use the Colloquy format symbol in your J-defines for speaker identifications.
+In your Power Define dictionary, you have an entry using the steno, KOL, with the <Colloquy> format symbol entered in the Text of the definition.
 You export the Power Define dictionary along with any other dictionaries to the Luminex.
-When writing a job, you stroke "KOL" in the Text field of the J-Define feature to insert the <Colloquy> format symbol followed by a speaker name.
-Format Symbols on page 69 for Spell Mode format symbol definitions.
+When writing a job, you select to J-define, you write the steno for the speaker, the command to move to the text definition and then you stroke "KOL" in the Text field to insert the <Colloquy> format symbol followed by a speaker name.
+This makes it easy to define unknown speakers on the fly on your Luminex.
 See the Case CATalyst Help for information on creating Power Define dictionary entries in Case CATalyst.

-You may want to review the Spell Mode entries for Punctuation on page 69 and Format Symbols on page 69 before exporting your Power Define dictionary.
-To remove the Power Define dictionary from your Luminex and use the Luminex default Spell Mode entries for J-Defines, export your dictionaries into the Luminex without selecting the Power Define dictionary.
-Dictionaries on page 58 for information about loading dictionaries.
+You may want to review the Spell Mode entries for Punctuation and Format Symbols before exporting your Power Define dictionary.
+To remove the Power Define dictionary from your Luminex and use the Luminex default Spell Mode entries for J-Defines, use CATalyst's export feature again and select your dictionaries without selecting the Power Define dictionary.